Sample plan

 Dotonbori

 Stand on the Ebisu-bashi bridge and take the Glico running-man photo that every Japanese travel guide uses for its Osaka chapter.
-It's touristy and unavoidable — do it once, then walk the canal and soak in the signage.
+The Glico Co. has had this sign here since 1935 — 6 generations of refresh, but the runner stays.
+It's touristy and unavoidable — do it once, then walk the canal: overhead, the giant moving crab (Kani Doraku, the legs actually move), the fugu sign (Zuboraya, closed since 2020 but the sign stays), the giant sushi sign in a row — Osaka's obsession with 3D signage is heritage culture.

 15:00